 Want to make coffee that tastes as good as a barista's?
 Want to be able to do this in the comfort of your home?
 You’ll need fresh beans for optimal results, but grinding them can be a pain.
 Rather than overloading your kitchen with a coffee maker and a standalone coffee grinder, you can save significant space by purchasing a coffee maker that includes a grinder.

 You’ll find blade grinders in most low-cost coffee makers with a grinder, with some options containing multiple spinning blades that slice and grind the beans.
-Although getting a blade grinder is a low-cost alternative for making a simple cup of coffee at home, a blade grinder doesn’t usually make uniformly sized grinds.
+Although getting a blade grinder is a low-cost alternative for making a simple cup of coffee at home, it doesn’t usually make uniformly sized grinds.
 This might not sound like a big deal, but keep in mind that the quality and texture of the grind will influence the taste of your coffee.

 A burr grinder has two sharp crushing surfaces, and you’ll typically see them in expensive coffee makers.
 A burr grinder efficiently traps the beans for consistent size and smoothness and also helps you to precisely crush or grind them, which often results in better-tasting coffee.